junxit/us-congress-bills-109/metadata.md

 - 2006-09-26 — Placed on the Union Calendar, Calendar No. 413.
 - 2006-09-26 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 109-683.
 - 2006-09-26 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 109-683.
+- 2006-09-27 — Received in the Senate.
+- 2006-11-13 — Read twice and referred to the Committee on Energy and Natural Resources.